 “God uses fallible people!”

-I had studied at a Bible night school for four years and was very involved in my local church.
-I was one of the youth leaders of about 250 young people.
-I became an itinerant preacher within the city.
-I felt I was doing my bit for God and began to feel very comfortable.
+I had studied at a Bible night school for four years and was very involved in my local church and was one of the youth leaders of about 250 young people.
+I became an itinerant preacher within the city and felt I was doing my bit for God.
 Besides, I had just started working and was beginning to earn fairly good money.
 Having money in my pocket gave me a great sense of security.
 It meant that I didn’t need to be dependent upon anyone else.

-I remember well the day after writing my final exam at the University of South Africa.
-I was praying through the book Operation World, and I remember praying for a particular country.
+The day after writing my final exam at the University of South Africa.
+Praying through the book Operation World, I recall praying for a particular country.
 One of the prayer points was to ask the Lord of the harvest to send forth laborers.
 I remember clearly that when I prayed that prayer, I was challenged personally to be part of the answer.
 All of the excuses that I had up to that point came into question.

 About that time a mission ship visited Cape Town.
-As I attended a youth leaders conference on board, all of my ideas about the kind of people who get involved in missions were blown away.
+I attended a youth leaders conference on board and to my surprise all of my ideas about the kind of people who get involved in missions were blown away.
 I saw young people who were as fallible as I am but who had the zeal to know and serve the Lord.
 I kept thinking, “If they can do it, then so can I.”